 4) Exact Change

-Our final game in our list of the best board games to teach money skills is Exact Change, which is similar to UNO in that the goal of the game is to play all of your cards first.
+Exact Change is similar to UNO in that the goal of the game is to play all of your cards first.
 You can discard cards by matching the color of the last card, its value, ($1.00 on $1.00, etc.), or by making EXACT CHANGE.

 For example, if the last card played was a quarter, and you had two dime cards and a nickel card, you would be able to combine and discard all three of them at once!